jyellick/obc-docs/README.md

 This software is under [Apache License Version 2.0](LICENSE)

 ## Setting up the development environment
-We create a development environment for this project such that every developer would have the same set up and can be productive within a few minutes.
-Follow the [instructions](devenv.md) to download and start.
+We create a development environment for this project such that every contributor would have the same set up and can be productive within a few minutes.
+Follow the [instructions](dev-setup/devenv.md) to download and start.

 ## Contribution
 We are using [Github Flow](https://guides.github.com/introduction/flow/) process